 Sometimes, though, you don’t have 30 minutes, but you do have 10 – or maybe just 5.
 Or you’ve walked or worked out for 30 minutes in the morning, but want to give your body a little extra boost in the afternoon or evening.
 For those situations, here are 4 simple exercises to do at home – or almost anywhere, using a few minutes here and there that even the busiest woman can find in her schedule:

-- Posture check and maintenance – Good posture makes you look and feel better and promotes good health Many women, though (including me) tend toward poor posture – a little slumpy, a little slouchy.
+• Posture check and maintenance – Good posture makes you look and feel better and promotes good health Many women, though (including me) tend toward poor posture – a little slumpy, a little slouchy.
 So try the ‘wall test’ – a quick posture check.
 Now the real trick – step away from the wall and maintain that body position.
 Don’t just focus on your back and shoulders though, but also tighten and engage your core muscles, which are critical to good posture.
 It may feel very awkward at first – it did for me!
 Spend a few minutes several times each day aligning and then maintaining your posture.
-And check out this post from Simple Mom on fixing ‘Mom posture.’

-- Push-ups – Want to tone your arms, chest and core but don’t have much time?
+• Push-ups – Want to tone your arms, chest and core but don’t have much time?
 Then drop and give me 10 (or 20)!
-Push-ups pay tremendous dividends for a small investment of time and energy.
-Get into the habit of taking a few minutes, 3 0r 4 days a week, for push-ups.
-If you’re doing them for the first time, start with modified push-ups.
+Push-ups pay tremendous dividends for a small investment of time and energy, so get into the habit of taking a few minutes, 3 or 4 days a week, to do some.
+And if you’re doing them for the first time, start with modified push-ups.
 As you get stronger, add some traditional push-ups.

 I’m pretty good about walking every day, but I need to get stronger.
 So I’m working to incorporate all four of these exercises into my schedule each week.
 Give a couple of them a try and let me know how they work for you.

 - 4 Ways Exercise Can Improve Your Health – and Sex Life!